spamegg1/spamegg1.github.io/gardening/README.md

 ![00-bad-shape](00-bad-shape.jpg)

-- The whole you see there was actually my bedroom!
+- The hole you see there was actually my bedroom!
 Along with rats and scorpion friends.

 ![00-covered-in-ivy](00-covered-in-ivy.jpg)